rizdaprasetya/mt-alt-doc/en/after-payment/action-payment.md

 After payment has been completed by customer (payment confirmed on Midtrans).
 Merchant will be notified by Midtrans, also Merchant can also retrieve transaction status to Midtrans.

-Midtrans provides three means for merchant to obtain the transaction status:
+Midtrans provides various means for merchant to obtain the transaction status:

 <div class="my-card">